SkyLundy/plates-for-processwire/README.md

 When `$plates->exposeTemplate($this)` is called within a template, a global `$plate` variable is created that provides access to all of the methods and properties available via the `$this` object within a Plates template.
 Keep in mind that this is created when ProcessWire is rendering the base template so the `$plate` variable may not be available in all contexts such as Page classes and hooks.

-A good example of accessing the parent Plates template elsewhere is inside [RockPageBuilder](https://www.baumrock.com/en/processwire/modules/rockpagebuilder/) Blocks.
+A good example of where accessing the parent Plates template elsewhere may be needed is inside [RockPageBuilder](https://www.baumrock.com/en/processwire/modules/rockpagebuilder/) Blocks.
 If `$plates->exposeTemplate($this)` is used on a template that is rendering a RockPageBuilder field, then the `$plate` variable can be used inside individual block view files.

 ## Plates for ProcessWire Extensions

 Plates for ProcessWire comes pre-packaged with extentions that you can optionally add to your project should you desire.
 These extensions were created specifically for this module and provide  useful tools that complement ProcessWire's objects and API.
 Where Plates at heart is a very lightweight templating engine, these extensions aim to add more feature parity by adding functions that act as filters and macros found in other templating engines.
+In total, these extensions provide over 95 new functions that can be used in Plates templates when used with ProcessWire.

 Extensions include:

-- Functions Extension: A library of useful utility functions for transforming and outputting data.
+- **Functions Extension**: A library of useful utility functions for transforming and outputting data.
 Inspired by functions and filters found in other templating libraries.
-- Conditionals Extension: Functions to assist with control flow and output depending on conditions
+- **Conditionals Extension**: Functions to assist with control flow and output depending on conditions
-- Wire Objects Extension: Functions that instantiate ProcessWire objects for easy use in templates
+- **Wire Objects Extension**: Functions that instantiate ProcessWire objects for easy use in templates
-- Sanitizer Extension: A wrapper that provides access to all Sanitizer object methods and makes many of them batchable
+- **Sanitizer Extension**: A wrapper that provides access to all Sanitizer object methods and makes many of them batchable
-- Asset Loader Extension: A configurable extension that provides fast and easy linking, inlining, and preloading CSS, JS, and font files with automatic caching parameters added to URIs.
+- **Asset Loader Extension**: A configurable extension that provides fast and easy linking, inlining, and preloading CSS, JS, and font files with automatic caching parameters added to URIs.
-- Embed Extension: Adds tools to embed Plates templates like layouts for increased flexibility and code reuse
+- **Embed Extension**: Adds tools to embed Plates templates like layouts for increased flexibility and code reuse

 Each extension can be enabled when configuring the module and documentation for each is provided on the module config page.
 Documentation can also be viewed in individual markdown files located within `/site/modules/Plates/Extensions/Documentation/`.